-With five decades of experience dissecting NFL Draft hopefuls and creating annual mock drafts, Kiper correctly predicted which players would be first-round picks 85 percent of the time in NFL Drafts from 2009-13, according to data from The Huddle Report (via Bleacher Report).
+With five decades of experience dissecting NFL Draft hopefuls and creating annual mock drafts, Mel Kiper Jr. correctly predicted which players would be first-round picks 85 percent of the time in NFL Drafts from 2009-13, according to data from The Huddle Report (via Bleacher Report).

-Kiper’s consistent big boards and draft coverage also earned him voice spots in video games like ESPN NFL 2K5, NFL Head Coach, and two versions of Madden NFL.
+Kiper’s consistent big boards and NFL Draft coverage also earned him voice spots in video games like ESPN NFL 2K5, NFL Head Coach, and two versions of Madden NFL 07.

-Sustained success lands Mel Kiper’s estimated net worth around $7 million, which is likely to increase as the 59-year-old ESPN draft analyst continues in his current role alongside fellow expert Todd McShay.
+Sustained success lands Mel Kiper’s estimated net worth around $7 million, which is likely to increase as the 60-year-old ESPN.com draft analyst continues in his current role alongside fellow expert Todd McShay.

 This article was originally published February 26, 2020.